 Post-graduate courses, lectures and seminars strengthen the residents’ understanding of the concepts essential to the specialty and provide much needed avenues to discuss management and treatment protocols with experts in the field.
 The basic thrust of the department has always been excellence in the field of Otorhinolaryngology – Head & Neck Surgery through teaching and training of both residents and medical students.
 Residents are involved in the teaching process and play a role in producing teaching aids such as the Self-Instructional Learning Modules for UP College of Medicine students.

-- Images in ENT (Clinicoradiologic Correlation)- held every 2 years
+- Images in ENT (Clinicoradiologic Correlation) - held every two years

-- Basic Head and Neck Course- held every 2 years
+- Basic Head and Neck Course- held every two years

-- Temporal Bone Dissection Course (open)- held every 2 years
+- Temporal Bone Dissection Course (open) - held yearly

 MARIA RINA T. REYES-QUINTOS, MD, MClinAud, PhD